erlenner/ipc_stuff/README.md

-### Inter process communication in Linux based on shared memory and lockless data structures
+# Inter process communication in Linux based on shared memory and lockless data structures

 Header only.
 Link with `-lrt` for mmap.

-# Examples:

-Build:
+### Build:
 ```
 mkdir build
 cd build